ThisAbhinav/ModularRAG/README.md

-# Assessment RAG
+# Moudular RAG

 ## Project Overview

 This repository contains the implementation of the Modular Pipeline for RAG.
-The project focuses on modularizing source code for a RAG pipeline, creating Sphinx documentation, deploying an application using Docker and evaluation of RAG pipeline using both deterministic and non-deterministic methods.
+The project focuses on modularizing RAG pipeline, making chatbot interface for QA, deploying the application using Docker and evaluation of RAG pipeline using both deterministic and non-deterministic methods.

 ## Table of Contents